pradyunsg/pradyunsg.github.io/content/blog/2023-01-21-pdm-does-not-implement-pep-582.md

 ---
-title: "PDM does not implement PEP 582, as it is today"
+title: "PDM does not implement PEP 582, at the time of writing"
 tags: ["Python Packaging", "PDM", "PEP 582", "Quick Ones"]
 ---